Creating a Career Development Plan: Tips and Strategies

 - Where do I want to be in five or 10 years?

-Being honest about your aspirations enables you to feel determined to accomplish your goals when they are outlined in your face clearly.
+Be honest about your ambitions can help you stay determined to accomplish your goals when they are clearly laid out front of you definitively.

-When you’ve set your long-term objectives and short-term goals, you can create short-term objectives that tie them.
-Short-term goals help those that are long-term and increase confidence and trust by celebrating milestones regularly.
+When you’ve set your long-term objectives, create short-term goals that are connected to them.
+The short-term goals complement those that are long-term and increase confidence by regularly celebrating milestones.

 Ask yourself these questions: